-When your computer is running sluggishly, it can be helpful to cull the number of programs you have open.
-This includes cutting down on background processes which run invisibly, sometimes without your knowledge.
+When your computer is running sluggishly, it can be helpful to see what programs are running.
+This includes cutting down on background processes that run invisibly, sometimes without your knowledge.
 If you want to see what programs are running on your PC, here’s what to do.

 At the top of the table, you’ll see a list of all the apps which are running on your desktop.
-These are generally programs which you have started yourself.
-You should recognise them as apps which you’re currently using.
+These are generally programs that you have started yourself.
+You should recognize them as apps that you’re currently using.

-The next section, “Background processes,” details programs which probably aren’t visible on your desktop.
-These include processes installed by other programs, such as self-update utilities, Windows components and “suspended” Windows Store apps.
+The next section, “Background processes,” details programs that probably aren’t visible on your desktop.
+These include processes installed by other programs, such as self-update utilities, Windows components, and “suspended” Windows Store apps.

 At the bottom of the list, you’ll find “Windows processes.”
-These are individual components of the Windows operating system.
-You won’t generally need to interact with any of these.
+These are individual components of the Windows operating system, but you won’t generally need to interact with any of these.
 They should be left on their own to keep your system running.

 You can click the column headings to sort the table by the available fields.
-This helps you quickly identify apps which are using a lot of RAM, or those which are consuming processor time.
+This helps you quickly identify apps that are using a lot of RAM or those which are consuming processor time.
 Right-clicking a column header allows you to add further fields to the table, such as estimates of power consumption or the complete command which was used to launch the process.

 If you need more detailed information, switch over to the “Details” pane.
 This provides technical details for each process.
 Again, you can add extra fields and change the sorting using the column headers at the top of the screen.